omisakinsodiq57-ship-it/github-learning-/README.md

-# github-learning-
+# GitHub Learning
-My first GitHub repo
+Learning GitHub step by step using my phone.